4 Tips to Nail Eye Contact and Build Rapport in Sales Calls

 Mastering the art of eye contact in virtual sales takes practice.
 Here's a collection of exercises designed to help you make genuine connections through your screen:

-1. Mirror Practice: Stand in front of a mirror and pitch your product.
+1. Mirror practice: Stand in front of a mirror and pitch your product.
 Observe your eye movements and their intensity.
 It's an effective way to become more self-aware and refine your natural gaze during presentations.

-3. Two-Minute Drill: Engage in a brief conversation with a colleague, maintaining consistent eye contact.
+1. Two-minute drill: Engage in a brief conversation with a colleague, maintaining consistent eye contact.
 Afterwards, exchange feedback on how natural the interaction felt.
 This helps you identify the sweet spot between too much and too little.

 Remember, the journey to mastering eye contact is a marathon, not a sprint.
 Practice these exercises regularly, and soon, your eyes will effortlessly weave tales of confidence, empathy, and trust.